Free patterns and tips for all your quilting and quilt care needs.

 Patterns

 Ideally, we use 100% cotton to make quilts; however, you do not have to be confined to commercial fabric outlets when looking for quilting material.
-Cotton is also attainable from clothing and bedding found in your travels.
-Where ever you might locate any of these items, read the tags to confirm their cotton content and scoop them up for your collection.
+Cotton is also attainable from clothing and bedding that you find in your travels.
+Wherever you might locate any of these items, read the tags to confirm their cotton content and scoop them up for your collection.
 You will be surprised with the array of colors and patterns available in items that are picked up from places other than a fabric shop.

 Cotton fabric presses crisply and produces seams with minimal distortion.
 Using 100% cotton to quilt with will give you a superior product and this isn't an old wives tale!

 Cotton/polyester blends, as a rule, do not hold a pressed crease as well as 100% cotton and they may pucker when sewn because of the extra give in the material.
-While these types of material are an excellent choice in making a quilt that needs to withstand wear and frequent washing as for a childs' quilt, the fabric may stretch along the grain lines causing difficulties in accurate fabric piecing.
+This type of fabric may stretch along the grain lines causing difficulties in accurate fabric piecing.
+However, these types of material are an excellent choice when making a quilt that needs to withstand wear and frequent washing; such as one made for a child.

 Patterns customarily call for yardage using fabric that is 44/45" wide and of course, the color choices can be mind boggling.
-Any quilter will tell you the best as well as the hardest thing to do is shop for material for a particular project as it is easy to be lead astray when that certain bolt of fabric catches your eye from the other side of the room!
+Any quilter will tell you the best as well as the hardest thing to do is shop for material for a particular project.
+It is easy to have the thought process waiver when that certain bolt of fabric catches your eye from the other side of the room!

 Simple quilts to adorn your home Fabric is usually chosen after you have picked a pattern and a color theme.
 When you purchase yard goods, ask the clerk if any of the fabric you want is discontinued or will be in the near future.
 This may be the case if you are purchasing fabric that is on sale for a hard to believe price.